 Secondary literature is an interpretation of primary sources.
-The audience for secondary literature is often the groups of scientists working in the field of study that it reviews.
+The audience for secondary literature is often the group of scientists working in the field of study that it reviews.
 Secondary sources do not report data they generate, but rely on information in the primary literature and summarize it.
-They contribute commentary by experts on the current subject and discuss evidence.
+Often, they will contribute commentary by experts on the current subject and discuss evidence.
 Most secondary literature is peer-reviewed and contains numerous citations to the primary literature.
 Examples of secondary literature include review articles, monographs, and in some cases, even books devoted to one topic.
 Non-peer-reviewed secondary literature includes editorials, opinion pieces, commentary, histories, or perspective papers.

 Secondary literature is also highly trustworthy but comes behind the primary literature.
 While experts write these articles, they did not carry out every experiment and thus are farther from the data.
 Personal viewpoints may hinder honest interpretation in areas of dispute, and they can sometimes advocate for only one side of controversies.

-Tertiary literature is a further distillation of secondary and primary sources and often has a wider audience that includes non-scientists.
-Tertiary literature usually does not give credit to any one particular author, but may highlight those who have made significant contributions to the field.
+Tertiary literature is a further distillation of secondary and primary sources and often has a broader audience that includes non-scientists.
+Tertiary literature usually does not give credit to any particular author, but may highlight those who have made significant contributions to the field.
 Often they will provide more generalized coverage and have a broader subject than secondary literature.
 Experts in the field of study still frequently write tertiary literature.
 Examples of tertiary literature include this book, textbooks, dictionaries, manuals, and Wikipedia.
 Yes, Wikipedia!
-This resource has grown up over the last decade and much of the information there can be trusted but should be scrutinized like any other information that you read.
+This resource has grown up over the last decade, and much of the information there can be trusted but should be scrutinized like any other information that you read.

 The popular press will often cover important scientific topics and attempt to inform the general public about them.
-They may refer to a specific primary research article, or to a few, but they do not have the long citation list of a secondary research article.
+They may refer to a specific primary research article or to a few, but they do not have the long citation list of a secondary research article.
 These articles are most often not written by experts.